software-mansion-labs/EIP712-cairo-article/article.md

     return ();
 }
 ```
 The last thing to do is actually create a connection between `eth_address` and `starknet_address`.
 As this is an example, we'll be using a basic map between a pair of addresses and a boolean value (`read` function of a storage variable in cairo will return 0 if a key doesn't exist).
-In our, simple, case `save_connected_addresses` just calls an internal `write` function of the storage variable.<br/>
+In our simple case `save_connected_addresses` just calls an internal `write` function of the storage variable.<br/>

 ```cairo
 %lang starknet